Working Papers

 With Alejandro Martínez-Marquina

-Quotas trigger negative spillovers to women not targeted by the policy, who become less likely to be hired:
+Quotas trigger negative spillovers to women not targeted by the policy, who become less likely to be hired, making quotas ineffective on aggregate:

 Abstract